blibliki-js/engine/README.md

 # Blibliki Engine
-This is an engine for making synth systems
+This is an engine for making synth systems.

-More infor and documentation soon!
+More info and documentation soon!